-Safety is often a large concern for expats relocating to Mexico.
+Safety in Mexico is a common concern for expats and travellers alike.

-Historically, the country has suffered from high crime rates, and the statistics have turned into a hefty deterrent for travellers and expats.
-Expats should note that reports of crime and kidnappings are highest in urban areas, particularly in Mexico City, but the crime problem is prevalent throughout the country.
+The country has historically suffered from high crime rates, and statistics have become a hefty deterrent for those considering travelling there.
+Expats should note that reports of crime and kidnappings in Mexico are highest in urban areas, particularly in Mexico City; however, crime is prevalent throughout the country.

-Drug related crime is the biggest concern in Mexico; however, resort areas and popular tourist destinations such as Cancun, Los Cabos and Puerto Vallarta are more protected from this.
+Drug-related crime is the biggest concern in Mexico, but resort areas and popular tourist destinations such as Cancun, Los Cabos and Puerto Vallarta are largely protected from this.

-Expats in urban areas may want to employ private home security companies, while retirement communities and resort areas are much safer.
+Expats in urban areas may want to employ private home security companies, whereas those in retirement communities and resort areas are considerably safer.

 Crime in Mexico

 Street crime is an issue in Mexico’s cities, and resort areas are not exempt from this.
 Expats are advised to dress casually and keep expensive jewellery and watches out of sight.
 Expats should also keep a close eye on important documents, such as passports, as these are frequently stolen in Mexico.